xta0/xta0.me/_posts/2023-06-30-Swift-modules-2.md

 Target: arm64-apple-macosx13.0
 ```

 The solution to this problem is to use XCFramework which contains Swift interface files as discussed in the previous artical.
-We will talk more about how to build a XCFramework in the next article.
+We will talk more about how to build a XCFramework in the later section.
 In the meantime, let's continue to explore some other scenarios where a Swift module imports an Objective-C module and vice versa.

 ## Import Objective-C modules into Swift